 Adopting a low-fat, moderate-carbohydrate diet can help to both treat and prevent NAFLD, a common cause of high ALT.

-A small 2013 study found that swapping just one meal a day for a veggie-heavy, low-fat meal can help to lower ALT levels over the course of a month.
+A small found that swapping just one meal a day for a veggie-heavy, low-fat meal can help to lower ALT levels over the course of a month.
 An earlier study similarly found that eating a diet lower in calories and carbohydrates was effective for lowering ALT levels in overweight adults with insulin resistance.

 To improve liver health and help lower ALT, you don’t necessarily need to make drastic changes to your diet.
 Start by trying to eat at least five servings of fresh fruits and vegetables a day.